 Despite the stabilisation clauses (providing for general and tax stability) in the PSA, in 2008 Zhaikmunai was required to pay new crude oil export duties introduced by the Government.
 Despite Zhaikmunai's efforts to prove that the new export duties were not applicable to it under the PSA, the State authorities did not accept this and Zhaikmunai was required to pay export duties.
 However, during January 2009, the Government revised and established the rate of the export duties at US\$nil per tonne of crude oil.
 In August 2010, the Government reimposed an export duty at US\$20 per tonne of crude oil and export duty was increased to US\$40 per tonne of crude oil in January 2011.
 Zhaikmunai has written to the Ministry of Finance and the Ministry of Oil and Gas to state that pursuant to the terms of its PSA it is not subject to such export duty and to protest against application of such duty to it.
-However, Zhaikmunai did not receive any response to such letter from the Ministry of Oil and Gas and the Ministry of Finance continues to seek to compel Zhaikmunai to pay such export duty.
 There can be no certainty that the authorities will not compel Zhaikmunai to pay such export duty notwithstanding the tax stability and general contractual stability provisions of its PSA and therefore, Zhaikmunai has sought to export to countries which are exempt.
 Future tax investigations or inquiries could create tax liabilities for the Group or could result in assessments to which the Group believes it is not subject or with which the Group believes it has complied.
 Tax authorities could conceivably impose material fines, penalties and interest charges that could be challenged unsuccessfully by the Group either with the tax authorities or through the courts.
-The uncertainty of application, including retroactive application, a reintroduction of export duties taxes and the evolution of tax laws create a risk of additional and substantial payments of tax by the Group, which could have a material adverse effect on the Group's business, prospects, financial condition and results of operations.
-See footnote 22 of the audited consolidated financial statements of Zhaikmunai L.P. and its subsidiaries for 2009 for more detail and footnote 23 of the audited consolidated financial statements of Zhaikmunai L.P. for 2010.
+The uncertainty of application, including retroactive application, a reintroduction of export duties taxes and the evolution of tax laws create a risk of additional and substantial payments of tax by the Group. which could have a material adverse effect on the Group's business, prospects, financial condition and results of operations.